An ADMM Based Framework for AutoML Pipeline Configuration: Parameter sensitivity check for ADMM

 \section{Parameter sensitivity check for ADMM}

 We investigate how sensitive our proposed approach is to the ADMM parameter $\rho$ and CMAB parameter $\hat{f}$.
-For each parameter combination of $\rho \in \{0.001, 0.01, 0.1, 1, 10 \}$ and $\hat{f} \in \{ 0.5, 0.6, 0.7, 0.8, 0.9\}$, in Fig.\,\ref{fig: para_check} we present the validation error (averaged over $10$ trials) by running our approach on the HCDR dataset (see Section \ref{asec:data} in this supplement).
-As we can see, our approach is not very sensitive to the choice of $\rho$ and $\hat{f}$.
-For consistency, we set $\rho = 1$ and $\hat{f} = 0.7$ in other experiments.
+For each parameter combination of $\rho \in \{0.001, 0.01, 0.1, 1, 10 \}$ and $\hat{f} \in \{ 0.5, 0.6, 0.7, 0.8, 0.9\}$, in Figure \ref{fig: para_check} we present the validation error (averaged over $10$ trials) by running our approach on the HCDR dataset (see Appendix \ref{asec:data}).

+For this experiment, the results indicate that a large $\rho$ yields a slightly better performance.
+However, in general, our approach is not very sensitive to the choice of $\rho$ and $\hat{f}$ -- the range of the objectives achieved are in a very small range.
+Based on this observation, we set $\rho = 1$ and $\hat{f} = 0.7$ in all our empirical evaluations of ADMM(BO,Ba) unless otherwise specified.